 My name is Rhonda.
-I am a 66 year old mother of five and grandmother of five.
-I work in the airline industry and genealogy is my hobby.
+I am a 70 year old mother of five and grandmother of five.
+I am retired from the airline industry and genealogy is my hobby.
 These are some of my family lines:

 To anyone who has transferred a memorial to me of my family, THANK YOU!!
-If I have any of your relatives besides Rev War soldiers, and you would like a transfer, please contact me via the "edit" button on the memorial, and leave your FAG number, it makes a transfer so much easier!!!
-Remember, you don't have to "own" a memorial to place info in the bio.
+If I have any of your relatives besides Rev War soldiers, and you would like a transfer, please contact me via the edit button on the memorial, and leave your FAG number, it makes a transfer so much easier!!!
+Remember, you don't have to own a memorial to place info in the bio.
 The reason I don't transfer Rev War soldiers is because they have hundreds if not thousands of descendants.
 I get multitudes of requests for their transfers.
 How can I choose whom to give them to?
 I don't.
 Other than that, I have gone beyond Fag guidelines, it depends on the request, the relationship, and your length of time and service to Findagrave.
+In other words, if you have only been on Findagrave for 2 days I probably will not transfer.
+I want to make sure that the memorial will be taken well care of.
 I answer all edits in a day, 2 at the most.

 If you would like to use any of my photos for your family genealogy, please ask.
 The reason I want you to ask, is because I need you to give me credit with my real name.
 Why?
 Because one day down the road, I hope that my descendants will come across one of my photos and will see my name and know how hard I worked for this great site and for family history.